godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 custom text file as a material resource.
 This text file will contain three numeric values separated by comma, which represents the three channels of a color, and the resulting color will be used as the albedo (main color) of the imported material.

-The sample file to import contains only a line representing the pure blue color (zero red, zero green, and full blue):
+In this example it will contain the pure blue color (zero red, zero green, and full blue):

 .. code-block:: none